INTRODUCTION

 C. No manager or player shall: Purposefully manipulate their roster to gain a competitive advantage, such as calling players to stay home in order to have their best players only play.

-1. Participant is immediately suspended from further play until the incident is reviewed by the League.
-A rest of the year or full year suspension is the recommended minimum penalty, although the League has the final decision.
-Depending on the severity of the incident, past conduct and other factors, a participant may be suspended for up to 5 years by the League.
+1. A participant will be immediately suspended from further play until the incident is reviewed by the League.
+A remainder of the year or full year suspension is the recommended minimum penalty, although the League has the final decision.
+Depending on the severity of an incident, past conduct and other factors, a participant may be suspended for up to 5 years by the League.

-2. Penalty may be doubled if this is the second incident of a serious nature.
+2. Depending upon the severity of the incident a penalty may be doubled if this is the second occurrence of a serious nature.

 3. The League reserves the right to increase this penalty as the situation warrants.
 The League will determine if the altercation is self defense or retaliation.
 Each incident will be dealt with on a case-by-case basis.

-No Participant, Team Manager, or Spectator Shall: Engage in or provoke a physical attack on another participant at the facility.
+[No Participant, Team Manager, or Spectator Shall: Engage in or provoke a physical attack on another participant at the facility.
 This includes retaliation for the actions of another player.
-(Any person has the right to defend him/herself from a physical attack) See Section III, item A for further details if applicable.
-This action may be deemed a section III violation.
+(A player or person has the right to defend him/herself from a physical attack but not to further escalate the situation or retaliate.)
+See Section III, item A for further details if applicable.
+This action may be deemed a section III violation.]

 REVIEW AND APPEAL PROCESS

-3. The League will communicate to all managers all decisions relating the suspensions.
+3. The League will communicate to all managers each/all decisions relating to suspensions.